Office of Special Education and Rehabilitative Services: Divisions

 Until 2014, OSERS also contained the National Institute on Disability and Rehabilitation Research.
 The Workforce Innovation and Opportunity Act changed its name to the National Institute on Disability, Independent Living, and Rehabilitation Research and relocated it to the Administration for Community Living, within the Department of Health and Human Services.

 Leadership and activities

-As of July 26, 2021, Katherine Neas is the Acting Assistant Secretary for Special Education and Rehabilitative Services.
+As of May 15, 2023, Glenna Gallo is the Assistant Secretary for Special Education and Rehabilitative Services.

 Primary laws and statutes authorizing OSERS' programs and activities include: